-The applicant and property owner, Vernon Krause of RECH, LLC, represented by Ross Appel, Esq. of McCullough, Khan, Appel, is requesting a variance to site the parking spaces in front of the principal building for proposed vehicle sales use at 3140 Marginal Road (TMS # 307-09-00-054) in the St. Andrews Area of Charleston County.
+The applicant and property owner, Vernon Krause of RECH, LLC, represented by Ross Appel, Esq. of McCullough, Khan, Appel, is requesting a variance from various required Architectural Design Guidelines at 3140 Marginal Road (TMS # 307-09-00-054) in the St. Andrews Area of Charleston County.
 The subject property is located in the Community Commercial (CC) Zoning District.
 The adjacent property to the west is also located in the CC Zoning District and contains a self-service storage facility.
 The property to the east across Ponderosa Drive is located in the City of Charleston's jurisdiction (General Business - GB zoning) and contains a multi-family apartment complex.
 The adjacent properties to the north are located in unincorporated Charleston County in the Low Density Residential (R-4) Zoning District and contain single-family homes (The Ponderosa Subdivision).